sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-serving/serving-sparkmllib-models.rst

 Online Scoring with Kafka and Spark Streaming:
 ---------------------------------------------

-Scalable messaging platform like Kafka to send newly acquired data to a long running Spark Streaming process.
+Scalable messaging platform like Kafka is used to send newly acquired data to a long running Spark Streaming process.
 The Spark process can then make a new prediction based on the new data.